thistlehouse/simpleCRUD/README.md

 Known issues:
 - ~~Some DRY princeples violated (need fixing).~~
-- Data is not completly valitaded before pushing to the database.
+- Data is not valitaded before pushing to the database.
 - Data is not checked if it exists before inserting (used unique value, however ID auto incremets regardless, don't know if DBs are supposed to work like this.
 I don't like to say this... but "It's working" :grin:)
 - Tabulation is not the best, readeble, though.